Automattic/vip-go-mu-plugins/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 ## For Automatticians!

 :wave: Just a quick reminder that this is a public repo.
-Please don't include any internal links or sensitive data (like PII, private code, client names, site URLs, etc. Any fixes related to security should be discussed with Platform before opening a PR.
+Please don't include any internal links or sensitive data (like PII, private code, customer names, site URLs, etc. Any fixes related to security should be discussed with Platform before opening a PR.
 If you're not sure if something is safe to share, please just ask!

 ### BEFORE YOU PROCEED!!

-If you’re editing a feature without changing the spirit of the implementation, fixing bugs, improving security, or performing upgrades, then please proceed!
+If you’re editing a feature without changing the spirit of the implementation, fixing bugs, or performing upgrades, then please proceed!

-If you’re adding a feature or changing the spirit of an existing implementation, please create a proposal in Cantina P2 using the MU Plugins Proposal P2tenberg Pattern.
+If you’re adding a feature or changing the spirit of an existing implementation, please create a proposal in Cantina P2 using the MU Plugins Proposal Block Pattern.
 Please mention the [CODEOWNERS](.github/CODEOWNERS) of this repository and relevant stakeholders in your proposal :).
-Please be aware that any unplanned may take some time to get reviewed.
-Thank you :bow:!
+Please be aware that any unplanned work may take some time to get reviewed.
+Thank you 🙇‍♀️🙇!

 ## For external contributors!

 Welcome!
-We look forward to your contribution! :heart:
+We look forward to your contribution! ❤️
 -->
 ## Description
 <!--